rc_visit_header

 Chapel Visit FAQs

-Tickets should now be booked in advance here to guarantee your visit for one of the time slots available.
-Each time slot gives access to the Chapel for one and a half hours and includes a talk from one of our Guides; the time you spend time in the grounds and visitor centre is additional
+Tickets should be booked in advance to guarantee your visit for one of the time slots available.
+If you don't book, you may not be able to access the Chapel straight away.
+Each time slot gives access to the Chapel for 90 minutes and includes a talk from one of our expert guides.
+Access to the Chapel and grounds is with a ticket only.

 Please check the news section of the website for any changes to opening times or visitor access.